raulpenate/PyPususa/info/README.md

 **Fun fact:** Chat GTP is similar, turning words into tokens and tokens into a numeric value.

 ### Parsing
+- We break down the text into smaller parts that we can process and understand in our language.
 - Our syntax gets grammar, the ability to compose larger expressions and statements out of smaller parts.
 - Takes a flat sequence of tokens aed builds a tree structure that mirror the nested nature of grammar.
 - Usually are called syntax trees or ASTs, often just trees